Sensory Glove-Based Surgical Robot User Interface: METHODOLOGY

 \subsection{Clutch}

 The clutch functionality in the da Vinci surgical robot serves as a safety feature and a means of control for the surgeon during robotic-assisted surgeries.
-This mechanism essentially allows the surgeon to recenter the workspace of the surgeon console by temporarily disengaging the movement of the robotic arms while still maintaining control of the Master Tool Manipulators.
+This mechanism essentially allows the surgeon to recenter the workspace of the surgeon console by temporarily disengaging the movement of the robotic arms while still maintaining control of the Master Tool Manipulators (MTMs).

-When the surgeon operates the da Vinci system's master console, which consists of hand and finger controls, they can engage or disengage the clutch as needed.
-This allows them to stop the movement of the robotic arms, enabling them to make adjustments or reposition the controllers as required during the procedure.

-In the dVRK system, the clutch is engaged with a foot pedal or a button accessible by the index finger.
-However, the current rotation of the tool is maintained and cannot be changed (this is achieved by blocking the last two joints of the controller).
-In contrast, our system implements full clutching (both translation and rotation).
-The clutch is engaged by closing the hand (\gn{Fist} gesture) as described next.
+In the dVRK system, the clutch is engaged with a foot pedal.
+However, the current rotation of the tool is maintained and cannot be changed by fixing the orientation of the controllers.
+Our system implements full clutching (both translation and rotation).
+The clutch is engaged by performing the \textbf{Clutch} gesture as described next.

 The clutching mechanism includes 3 phases: